 An ACA establishes your segregation account between you, your counterparty and your custodian.
 Collateral is posted into this account via your long-box.
-Both Triparty and Third Party models utilize an ACA as the governing segregation account document.
+Both Triparty and Third Party models utilize a non-negotiable ACA as the governing segregation account document.